Crypto Tax Free Countries 2026

 What are the worst countries for crypto tax?

-• The Netherlands: The Netherlands has taken a different approach to crypto taxation.
+The Netherlands: The Netherlands has taken a different approach to crypto taxation.
 Instead of paying a Capital Gains Tax on crypto when you sell it, trade it, or spend it, you'll pay tax on fictitious gains.
-So when you HODL crypto - you'll pay tax.
+So when you hold crypto, you'll pay tax.
 As well as this, many crypto activities like staking, mining, and DeFi activities may be considered income and subject to Income Tax.
-It’s not all bad news, the fictitious gains tax rate is low - between 0.54% - 1.58% depending on the total value of your assets - but it’s one of the few countries in the world to tax unrealized gains.
 Learn more in our Netherlands crypto tax guide.

-Koinly crypto tax software helps simplify crypto taxes by calculating all your profits, losses, income, and expenses for you.
-All you need to do is sync the crypto wallets and exchanges you use with Koinly via API or CSV file and Koinly does the rest.
+A crypto tax calculator like Koinly helps simplify crypto taxes by calculating all your profits, losses, income, and expenses for you.
+All you need to do is sync the crypto wallets and exchanges you use with Koinly via API or CSV file, and Koinly does the rest.